Thinking like a printer (CMYK)

 Conclusion

-Whether you agree or disagree, I don't mind.
-It sure helped me and I've seen great results with students when they learned to look at color mixing this way.
+This way of thinking helped me a lot and I've seen great results with students when they learned to look at color mixing this way.

 Reactie plaatsen